evanbaldonado/mountain-view/mountain-view-final-report/README.md

 | 17-08533 | 8537113 | Severe injury | A driver hit a pedestrian who was helping a second vehicle exit a driveway |
 | 18-07705 | 8749365 | Complaint of pain | A driver hit a pedestrian while exiting a parking lot |

 Out of these 23 driveway crashes, we wanted to know how many could be directly associated with an obstruction of vision in driveway sight triangles.
 We excluded crashes where drivers were entering driveways, in addition to any other crashes where exit visibility would not have been an issue.
 This left us with 17 crashes (an average of 1.7 per year).
 At this stage, we also grouped crashes by whether they occurred at a high-volume area (commercial/retail areas and residential areas with >20 units) or a low-volume area (residential areas with ≤20 units).
 This distinction is important, as Mountain View's driveway sight triangles are different at each of these types of locations.
-At least 16 crashes appear to have occurred at high-volume locations.
-For one case, it is unclear from the information available whether it occurred at a high or low-volume location.
+16 crashes appear to have occurred at high-volume locations, and one appears to have occurred at a low-volume location.

 #### High-volume cases (16; ~6.5% of crashes involving pedestrians):
 | MVPD Case Number | TIMS Case ID | Severity | Notes |